 It has been pointed out that the lack of a standard for HYPERLAN has led to include this frequency band in annex 3 of recommendation ERC/REC 70-03 [15] without relevant compatibility studies with existing services.

 Furthermore, CEPT sought for Industry opinion on including non-specific SRD in this frequency band.
 The response from ETSI was that there is no particular interest for such frequency band as there is neither chipset on the shelf nor any work item in ETSI.
 ETSI also expressed that an important reason for this situation is that there is no harmonisation measure for this band for wideband data transmission equipment outside of Europe.
+Other sources confirmed a limited licence-exempt usage of this band.
+One entity reported during the consultation of this report to have placed 4 000 units on the market within the last two years for usage such as in industry and mining.

 CONCLUSIONS